xigh/rs8086/README.md

-# simple 8086 emulator in rust
+# Simple 8086 emulator in Rust programming language

 !!!
 WIP !!! (not fully working) ...
 I'll keep working on it until it's fully working, and then I'll remove this disclaimer.